sjuulwijnia/kx-vscode-angular-extension/README.md

 Added context-menu options:
 * _New Angular Component_: adds a new Angular component to the selected folder using the specified selector.
+* _New Angular Pipe_: adds a new Angular pipe to the selected folder using the specified name.
-* _New Angular Service_: adds a new Angular service to the selected folder using the specified classname.
+* _New Angular Service_: adds a new Angular service to the selected folder using the specified name.

 All options use the configuration set in the **.angular-cli.json** file and will attempt to adhere to the found **.editorconfig** as much as possible.
 It follows the path of the **ng generate ...** commands as much as possible.